-Welcome to day two of Spring Wardrobe Planning Week 2020.
-Today I’m sharing my Spring Wardrobe Essentials list.
+Spring is in the air!
+And today I’m sharing my Spring Wardrobe Essentials list.
 If you’re a subscriber, you also have access to my complete printable Spring/Summer Wardrobe Essentials checklist in the Freebies for Subscribers page.
-(Check your daily or weekly email for the subscriber access code!)
+(Check your daily or weekly email for the subscriber access code!
+It’s always at the bottom.)
 But here I’ll simply be sharing some of the highlights from that list.

 What are Wardrobe Essentials?